cockroachdb/docs/v21.2/make-queries-fast.md

 Time: 985ms total (execution 985ms / network 0ms)
 ~~~

 The results, however, are not good.
-The query is much slower using a lookup join than what CockroachDB planned for us earlier.
+The query is much slower using a lookup join than what CockroachDB planned for you earlier.

 The query is faster when you force CockroachDB to use a merge join: